edgelesssys/emojivoto/README.md

     helm install -f ./kubernetes/nosgx_values.yaml emojivoto ./kubernetes -n emojivoto
     ```

-    You can check with `kubectl get pods -n emojivoto` that all pods is running.
+    You can check with `kubectl get pods -n emojivoto` that all pods are running.

-1. Install Marblerun-Certificate in your browser
-    * **Warning** Be careful when adding certificates to your browser.
-We only do this temporarly for the sake of this demo.
-Make sure you don't use your browser for other activities in the meanwhile and remove the certificate afterwards.
-    * Chrome:
-        * Go to <chrome://settings/security>
-        * Go to `"Manage certificates" > "Import..."`
-        * Follow the "Certificate Import Wizard" and import the `marblerun.crt` of the previous step as a "Personal" certificate
-    * Firefox:
-        * Go to `Tools > Options > Advanced > Certificates: View Certificates`
-        * Go to `Import...` and select the `marblerun.crt` of the previous step

 1. Verify the manifest
     * You can verify the manifest on the client-side before using the app:

     ```bash
     tools/check_manifest.sh tools/manifest.json
-    ```

-    * If you're running with a custom domain

-    ```
-    tools/check_manifest.sh /tmp/manifest.json
     ```